twallema/influenza-USA/data/README.md

 ### FIPS codes

-+ `fips_state_county.csv`: Contains for a five-digit FIPS code for every US state and county.
++ `fips_names_mappings.csv`: Contains for a five-digit FIPS code for every US state and county.
 The first two numbers represent the state, the last three numbers represent the county.
 Post-2020 FIPS codes, contains the reshuffled Connecticut counties.
 Made using `build-FIPS-list.py`.

-+ `fips_region_mapping.csv`: Contains a mapping from a US state FIPS code to a US region (column: 'fips_to_region').
+After making the initial file, the corresponding region names were added, as well with a mapping that can be used to convert arrays where entries represent a US region (9) or US state (52) to an array of length US counties.
 The order of the US regions is: 0 (New England), 1 (Mid-Atlantic), 2 (East North Central), 3 (West North Central), 4 (South Atlantic), 5 (East South Central), 6 (West South Central), 7 (Mountain), 8 (Pacific).

 ### Contacts